Educating Joey Essex

 Educating Joey Essex is a British television programme which began airing on ITV2 on 16 March 2014.
-The show features former The Only Way Is Essex star Joey Essex and is narrated by Phillip Schofield.
+The show features former The Only Way Is Essex star Joey Essex travelling the world to learn things, and is narrated by Phillip Schofield.
 The show title is a similarity to the 2011 Channel 4 reality show Educating Essex.

 The first programme aired in March 2014 and was originally planned to be a one-off special.
 On 5 June 2014, a full series was announced.

 In 2016 it was announced that Educating Joey Essex would return for a second series filming started in April.
 Series 2 premiered 12 June 2016.

 Essex announced whilst on ITV This Morning on 28 June 2017 that he would like to do another series of Educating Joey Essex or a one-off special.
 Joey also said that there needs to be a reason to do another episode or series and at the moment there isn't but the series is still on his mind for a return.